Power to Act:

 To support implementation, local governments can refer to the Step-By-Step Guide: Supporting Local Governments in British Columbia to Implement Energy Benchmarking, which provides detailed guidance on program design, data access, and stakeholder engagement.

-Require commissioning of new buildings
+Commissioning of new buildings

 As new buildings become more complex—with integrated systems for heating, cooling, ventilation, lighting, and water—commissioning has become a critical step to ensure these systems work together efficiently.
 Commissioning is a quality assurance process that begins during design and continues through construction and early occupancy.
 It verifies that systems perform as intended and helps building operators maintain long-term energy efficiency and occupant comfort.